KyloIO/kylo-docs/security/Authentication.rst

 being processed.
 JAAS LoginModules have two responsibilities:

    #.
 Authenticate a login attempt
    #.
-Optionally, associate principals (user and group identifiers) with the securiity conext of the request
+Optionally, associate principals (user and group identifiers) with the security context of the request

 A number of authentication profiles described above support loading of user groups at login time.
 For `auth-kylo` this is done automatically, for others (`auth-ldap`, 'auth-file`, etc.) this must be configured.